 Chester Baker was a retail druggist and maintained his store at 29 Massachusetts Avenue.
 He and his wife, Florence M. (Pickering) Baker, lived at 13 Haviland and later in Brookline.

 Chester A. Baker, Inc., continued to operate a drug store at 29 Massachusetts Avenue (and at several other locations in the Back Bay) until the mid-1970s.
-Charles Baker retired in 1943 and by 1947 the building was owned by the Mesher Corporation.
+Charles Baker retired in 1943.

 In July of 1951, Joseph Argus filed for (and subsequently received) permission to repair damage to the first floor from a fire on June 15, 1951.
 In conjunction with that filing, he submitted an affidavit that the “building has six apartments and a store and is now occupied with six apartments and a store.
 So far as I know, this building always did contain six apartments and a store.”

-The property changed hands and in January of 1986 was purchased by Donn O’Connell.
+On January 30, 1986, the property was acquired from Christine Curran by Donn O’Connell.
 In July of 1989, he applied for (and subsequently received) permission to convert the store space into a dry cleaners and laundry.
 The building continued to have six apartments.